appbaseio/reactivesearch-api-k8s/Readme.md

   - You will receive an OTP on an entered email address.
 Enter OTP to verify the email address.

-  - You will receive an email with APPBASE_ID which can be used with Arc configuration.
+  - You will receive an email with APPBASE_ID which can be used with Appbase.io configuration.

 - **Step 6 -** Deploy Appbase.io